Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

   - Crawled worldometers website for each countries Active cases, Daily death, New Recovered, New cases, etc.(module 1 part 2)
   - And handle user queries for this part (module 3 part 1.2)
   - Crawled Wikipedia for Covid-19 timeline and response data and Store it in 12 text files each year (module 2 part 1)
-  - And handle user queries for this part (module 3 part 1.2)
   - main file menu

 - Aditya Shrivastava (Roll No: 23CS60R15)